-This Pumpkin Soup recipe (Kürbiscremesuppe) is velvety smooth, ultra creamy, and made with fresh pumpkin and a secret ingredient!
+This Pumpkin Soup recipe, also known as German Kürbiscremesuppe, is velvety smooth, ultra creamy, and made with fresh pumpkin!

-You will need these items on hand to make this pumpkin soup recipe (affiliate links):
+Here’s a list of items you’ll need to make this pumpkin soup recipe (paid links):

 - a chef knife